balojey/honeycomb-dashboard/docs/architecture.md

 ## High Level Architecture

 ### Technical Summary
 This architecture describes a modern, full-stack web application built using the BHVR (Bun, Hono, Vite, React) stack within a monorepo structure.
 The system features a responsive React frontend that communicates with a lightweight Hono Backend-for-Frontend (BFF).
-User authentication is handled via a social login/account abstraction service, which creates and manages user wallets.
-The entire application is designed to be deployed as containerized services on a modern cloud platform, interacting directly with the external Honeycomb Protocol GraphQL API.
+User authentication is handled via a **direct Solana wallet connection**, interacting with the external Honeycomb Protocol GraphQL API.

 ### Platform and Infrastructure Choice
 * **Platform:** **Fly.io** is recommended for its excellent developer experience in deploying containerized applications with support for Bun.